eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

     }
 }
 ```
-If we want to see what is the `apply path` matching, the usual check won't work, instead, we would need to add the switch `display inheritance` in order to see what is being parsed.
-Verification of apply path inheritance is shown below.
+If we want to see what is the `apply-path` matching, the usual check won't work, instead, we would need to add the switch `display inheritance` in order to see what is being parsed.
+Verification of apply-path inheritance is shown below.

 #### Example 3 - Checking prefix-list with apply-path
 ```